The Long Way Home

 Kwasi Connor: Sampling Mussels off Catalina Island

-Kwasi Connor, a fifth year graduate student in the Marine Environmental Biology department at the USC Dornsife College of Letters, Arts and Sciences…Video by Mira Zimet
+Kwasi Connor, a fifth year graduate student in the Marine Environmental Biology department at the USC Dornsife College of Letters, Arts and Sciences discusses his research on…Video by Mira Zimet

 Late one night in 2006, Kwasi Connor entered a dark, empty laboratory at California State University, Los Angeles.